Last Updated on

 As I often remember and quote the famous words of Benjamin Franklin, one of the founding fathers’ of the United States of America, he said: “If you would not be forgotten, as soon as you are dead and rotten, either write things worth reading or do things worth the writing.”
 This indeed motivated me to continue blog writing.
 I am sure this can definitely be a great inspiration to many.
 You can read a post in this regard on in this link HERE. p-v-ariel-the-blog-writer-elsewhere-on-the-web-sheryl-young.

 Coming to the second question’s answer, I am sure I can speak volume! 🙂 This journey is no doubt a great experience in my life.
-Through blogging I come across with a good number of people around the world and the interaction with them was really a new experience in my life.
-In fact, I never enjoyed such an intimate interaction with people offline.
+Through blogging, I come across with a good number of people around the world and the interaction with them was really new experience in my life.
+In fact, I never enjoyed such intimate interaction with people offline.
 Their support and encouragements are really worth to talk about.

-There are many mistakes I committed in the beginning of my blogging.
+There are many mistakes I committed at the beginning of my blogging.
 As I said, I started my blogging by commenting on other’s blog posts and I used to post comments with my blog URL within the comment.
 I received a few negative comments or criticism for this activity.

-One of my online friends suggests me to stop adding your URLs along with your comments, instead, you get a do follow link via your profile name.
+One of my online friends suggests me to stop adding your URLs along with your comments, instead, you get a do to follow a link via your profile name.
 I could not accept his advice at first and later I understood my foolishness.
 And at once I stopped doing fixing URLs in the comments.
 In fact, this is one of the greatest mistakes I committed in my blogging journey.
 Though it may not appear as a big mistake, later I realized its seriousness.

 The greatest lesson I learned from my blogging journey so far is that, if we treat a fellow blogger as your own and help them in whatever way we can, then do it without any hesitation.
 While doing this do remember, please do not expect anything in return.
 I am sure some result will follow suit.